 Planet Tracker’s report also comes a day after the International Union for Conservation of Nature (IUCN) warned that over 40% of coral species face extinction as a result of human activities, including fishing activity, especially bottom trawling, deep sea mining, as well as drilling for oil and gas.

-The reports and Stefanik’s nomination also come as the International Seabed Authority (ISA) works towards the final version of a Mining Code to govern deep-sea mining, expected to be adopted in 2025.
+The reports and Stefanik’s nomination coincide with the International Seabed Authority’s (ISA) ongoing work towards the final version of a Mining Code to govern deep-sea mining, expected to be adopted in 2025.

 According to Planet Tracker, even in the most optimistic projections, countries involved in deep sea mining could see an annual corporate income tax revenue of just $6.25 million.
 For most nations, this contribution is inconsequential when measured against the potential environmental costs, the authors say.